Strawberry-Team/ucode-connect-Track-FullStack-webster-backend/README.md

 # 🎨 About "Flowy" Platform

-**Flowy** is a free beginner-friendly visual content creation web-application.

-> **Create without limits!**

-Create captivating visuals instantly and easily.

-Unleash your creativity easily - no experience required!
+**Flowy** is a web-based graphic design platform that provides professional tools for creative design and image editing.

+Create stunning visual effects with canvas drawing tools, advanced image processing features, layer management, and seamless workflows in your browser.

+Built on modern web technologies, Flowy provides a comprehensive design experience with no experience required.

 Here is a [link](https://docs.google.com/presentation/d/1bVpLPwLnU-Q78mZlx9RJoXGA6eXgI3dE/edit?usp=sharing&ouid=109902939512595211399&rtpof=true&sd=true) to the presentation file.</p>